 Artwork / 2014

-In July, I got out of the studio again, this time going just a bike ride away from home almost every day for two weeks in order to paint a 10 by 38 foot mural of Kirk Reeves, the street performer who passed away in 2012.
-Kirk’s memorial was featured widely in the Portland press, including in The Oregonian, on this episode of State of Wonder, and in a beautiful video which filmmaker Ifanyi Bell created for Oregon Public Broadcasting.
+The first project was public art: a 10 by 38 foot mural of Kirk Reeves, the beloved Portland street performer who passed away in 2012.
+Kirk’s memorial was featured widely in the press, including in a beautiful video which filmmaker Ifanyi Bell created for Oregon Public Broadcasting.

 “You’re not a proper patron of Portland’s arts scene until you’ve...had your portrait painted by Gwenn Seemel.”